bluesky/bluesky/doc/source/tutorial.rst

 .. note::

-    If you you need to wait for your motor to finish moving, temperature to finish equilibrating, or shutter to finish opening, inserting delays into plans isn't the best way to do that.
+    If you need to wait for your motor to finish moving, temperature to finish equilibrating, or shutter to finish opening, inserting delays into plans isn't the best way to do that.
 It should be the *Device's* business to report accurately when it is done, including any extra padding for settling or equilibration.
 On some devices, such as ``EpicsMotor``, this can be configured like ``motor.settle_time = 3``.

 For timed delays, bluesky has a special plan, which allows the RunEngine to continue its business during the sleep.